h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 The **Feature Importance** plot ranks the original features.
 These features are the original drivers of the model in the original feature space.
 These values were calculated by building  a **Random Forest** between the original features and the predictions of the complex driverless AI model that was just trained.

 3\.
-View the **Surrogate Model Summary **, **Random Forest** summary:
+View the **Surrogate Model Summary**, **Random Forest** summary:

 ![summary-random-forest](assets/summary-random-forest.jpg)

 This single **Random Forest** model of a complex Driverless AI model is very helpful because we can see that this is a trustworthy model between the original inputs to the system and the predictions of the system.
-Note the low mean squared error(0.035), high R2 (96.72%).
+Note the low mean squared error(0.044), high R2 (95%).

 4\.
 Go back to the Shapley plot and find the feature importance of LIMIT_BAL.
 How important was LIMIT_BAL in the global feature importance space?
 Was LIMIT_BAL a main driver in this space?